Cyrilvallez/Unsupervised-improvement-of-image-similarity/README.md

 For the Flickr dataset, please download only the first half (images0.zip to images4.zip on their website), and then put every subfolder of those files (named `0` to `49`) inside a single folder `path_to_repo/Datasets/Flickr500K`.

+## Cartoons dataset

+This dataset is only used for finetuning the models, and hence does not need to be placed in any specific location in the repository.
+However if you want to train on it, you will need to provide a valid path to it at runtime.